Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 for an Exalt to suddenly pull out a large daiklaive from little more than a handbag’s opening.

+Depositing or retrieving equipment from Elsewhere takes an entire Action.

 Sidereals have labeled this flaw as “Elsewhere,” since the items are neither *here* nor *there*, but simply somewhere…else.
 Certainly it is something that needs to be fixed.
 Eventually.
 Preferably by someone